 Chemical Peel After Care

-In general, exfoliating or resurfacing with chemical peel is considered safe.
-This type of exfoliation works better for people with fair and light skin, and is not an option for those with sensitive or dark skin.
-That being said, peels with lower concentration of acids have fewer side effects, while medium and deep peels cause more skin injury and require longer recovery.
+In general, exfoliating or resurfacing with or is considered safe.
+This type of exfoliation works better for people with fair and light skin, and is not an option for those with sensitive or dark skin type.
+That being said, superficial peels with lower concentration of acids have fewer side effects, while medium peels and deep chemical peels cause more skin injury and require longer recovery.

 Even though chemical peels are considered safe, most people experience temporary side effects such as redness, tingling or burning sensation, skin peeling or frosting, and sensitivity to the sun.